AdobeDocs/workfront-known-issues.pt-BR/help/known-issues/known-issues-workfront/wf-cannot-open-proof-returns-to-doc-details.md

 <!--This article is linked from the WF TOC and the WFP TOC-->

-Quando um usuário exibe um documento em [!DNL Workfront] e tenta abrir a prova, a prova não abre e o usuário é retornado para a [!UICONTROL Detalhes do documento] página.
+Quando um usuário visualiza um documento no [!DNL Workfront] e tenta abrir a prova, a prova não abre e o usuário retorna para a página [!UICONTROL Detalhes do documento].

 **Solução alternativa**

-Abra a prova em [!DNL Workfront Proof].
+Abra a prova no [!DNL Workfront Proof].

-_Primeiro reportado em 18 de setembro de 2022._
+_Reportado pela primeira vez em 18 de setembro de 2022._